HSA-eligible | Cancel Anytime

 NiaHealth’s services are not covered under public/government health insurance plans in Canada.
 However, our service is an HSA-eligible expense (in addition to CRA-eligible medical expense), but it is recommended that you check with your insurer first.
 You should review the terms of your private health insurance plan or consult with your insurance plan provider to determine if NiaHealth’s service is eligible for reimbursement under your private health insurance plan or any other supplemental benefits.

 All biomarkers are ordered and reviewed by an Authorized Medical Provider licensed to practice in your province.
-If you require additional information for insurance coverage, please contact us directly with the specific information required (via our contact us form).
-Each insurance provider may require different information for eligibility.
+If you require a quote for insurance coverage, use our free quoting tool to generate a personalized membership quote with the details your insurance provider may need.
+Click here to get started.

 Yes - our service is HSA-eligible and CRA-eligible medical expenses, but it is recommended that you check with your individual insurer if our services can be covered under any of your other supplemental benefits.